stashed/stash/docs/concepts/crds/restic.md

 ## Disable Restic
 To stop Restic from taking backup, you can do following things:

-* Set `spec.paused: true` in Restic `yaml` and then apply the update.
-Stash operator will not remove the sidecar container from all matching workloads.
+* Set `spec.paused: true` in Restic `yaml` and then update the Restic object.
+This means:

-* Patch Restic with `spec.paused: true`
+  - Paused Restic CRDs will not applied to newly created wrokloads.
+  - Stash sidecar containers will not be removed from existing workloads but the sidecar will stop taking backup.

 * Delete the Restic CRD.
 Stash operator will remove the sidecar container from all matching workloads.

 * Change the labels of a workload.
 Stash operator will remove sidecar container from that workload.
 This way you can selectively stop backup of a Deployment, ReplicaSet etc.

 For more details about how to disable and resume Restic see [here](/docs/guides/backup.md#disable-backup).